To the Members

 Particulars of Employees

-Ministry of Corporate Affairs vide its notification dated June 5 2015 has exemptedGovernment Company with the applicability of Section 197 of the Companies Act 2013.However the remuneration received by the employees of the Company has not exceeded thelimit prescribed under Section 197 read with Rule 5 of The Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 during the Financial Year 2018-19.
+Ministry of Corporate Affairs vide its notification dated June 5 2015 exemptedGovernment Company with the applicability of Section 197 of the Companies Act 2013.However the remuneration received by the employees of the Company had not exceeded thelimit prescribed under Section 197 read with Rule 5 of The Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 during the Financial Year 2020-21.